git-guuud/bracket-eso-lang/readme.md

 # Bracket - an esoteric programming language

+## Comments
+- Comments are written as `/` followed by the comment text and ending with `/`
+- `/This is a comment/` will be ignored by the interpreter.

 ## Numbers
 - Represented as nested brackets
 - 0 -> [] (equivalent to group of no statements)